draskolnikova/draskolnikova.github.io/_posts/2016-10-29-build-akamai-like-cdn-using-amazon-aws.md

 ### VPS on Indonesia

 The last one, to serve our visitor came from Indonesia, we need at least two VPS with 2 vCPU & 2 GB of RAM.
 Why we need this?
 We need lower latency to serve Indonesian Visitor.
+You can go through CloudKilat using KilatVM size M (this is non-paid article, seriously).

 ## Total Cost